Are you looking for a professional monitor for photography, graphic design, animation, CAD/CAM and similar purposes?

 The Pros:

-- Adjustable design with rich connectivity options, including KVM, RJ45, USB-C with 90W PD
+- Ergonomic design and rich connectivity options, including KVM and USB-C with 90W PD

 The Cons: